qdraw/starsky/starsky/readme.md

 ./starsky
 ```

-9. Create a account in the Starsky application.
+9. Create a account in the Starsky Web application.
 Those credentials are only required by the web application

-> Security issue: Please be aware that this endpoint is always open to everyone
+> This endpoint is open to anyone when there are no accounts or for a logged in user or when you update appsettings.json

 ```
 http://localhost:5000/account/register